-Shop with a hero
+Shop with a hero: Parachute first responders take kids shopping for holiday gifts

 Jackson stood near a girl who was picking out presents for her family.
 Toys for siblings and blankets for her parents were just some of the items on the list.

-“They have a heart for their family and they weren’t just coming here for themselves,” Jackson said.
+“They have a heart for their family, and they weren’t just coming here for themselves,” Jackson said.
 “We had to coax her into buying some things for herself.”

 Jackson moved to Parachute about 10 years ago.
 And although some people may overlook the fact that others may experience tough times for the holidays, the need isn’t overlooked in Parachute.

 “I think that one of the reasons we love this community is because it’s always been that way.
 It’s always been looking out for other people and taking care of each other,” he said.
 “And it’s just really refreshing to have something like that.
-I’ve lived in other places and that’s not the case.”
+I’ve lived in other places, and that’s not the case.”

 Back in the electronics section, Quintanilla did admit he’s still going to treat himself to something special.